search ]

 Integration with WooCommerce

-If you are using a multilingual WordPress site through WPML, you should know that there is an extension that allows you to set a separate list for each language, as well as translated emails according to the language in which the subscriber registered.
+If you are using a multilingual WordPress site through WPML, there is an extension that allows you to set a separate list for each language.
+It also supports translated emails based on the language in which the subscriber registered.

 Javascript Events